Managing a multi-cloud environment: navigating the complexity

 You’re left dealing with a dizzying number of different tools to manage the cloud platforms you use, each specific to the vendors you’re working with.

-3. Spiraling costs
+3. Spiralling costs

 On top of the cost and complexity involved in managing multi-cloud contracts, you can end up with ‘cloud sprawl’ where the costs associated with each service quickly spin out of control, and you don’t have a mechanism to control costs across all your cloud platforms.